SisypheanHUS/SisypheanHUS/README.md

 ### Hi there 👋

- Hi, I’m Dinh Thai Tuan from Hanoi, Vietnam.
+ I’m Dinh Thai Tuan from Hanoi, Vietnam.
  I’m currently an undergraduate student majoring in Applied Mathematics at VNU – University of Science (2022–2026).
  I’m passionate about quantitative finance, stochastic calculus, and mathematical modeling.
 My career goal is to pursue a Master's (maybe PhD?) degree in Applied Mathematics and work in something fun, like quant research or AI-driven risk modeling!